Icon call

 How does the funding work?

-Depending on the funding institution, your training will be financed either by direct assumption of costs after confirmation of the funding application (e.g. AMS) or by full or partial reimbursement after successful completion of the training (e.g. Waff).
-We recommend that you contact the relevant funding institutions in person to find out about individual funding options.
+Depending on the funding institution, your training will be financed either through direct assumption of costs after confirmation of the funding application (e.g. AMS) or through full or partial reimbursement after successful completion of the training (e.g. Waff).
+The best way to find out about individual funding options is to contact the funding institutions in person.

 What does a fitness trainer do?

-As a personal trainer with a personal trainer certification your role involves analyzing the fitness level of your clients, setting goals together, creating customized workout plans, and explaining the use of strength and cardio equipment along with fitness exercises.
-Subsequently, you accompany your clients on their journey, provide motivation, and ensure the achievement of their goals.
+As a personal trainer with a personal trainer qualification, it is your job to analyze the fitness level of your customers, set goals together, create individual training plans and explain the use of strength and endurance equipment as well as fitness exercises.
+You accompany your clients on their journey, motivate them and ensure that their goals are achieved.

-If you choose the career path of a group-fitness trainer, you will lead group classes for various sports such as Pilates, yoga, or aerobics.
-In this case it`s advisable to undergo additional training as a Yoga instructor, Pilates trainer or group-fitness trainer to deepen your knwoledge.
+If you decide to become a group fitness trainer, you will lead group classes for various sports such as Pilates, yoga or aerobics.
+In this case, it is advisable to complete additional training as a yoga teacher, Pilates instructor or group fitness trainer to deepen your knowledge.

 How much do fitness trainers earn?